Finnaware/Finn-Pokelatro/README.md

 103. Palossand as Castle
 104. Hisuian Voltorb as Smiley Face
 105. Charmeleon as Campfire
-106. Gimmighoul as Golden Ticket
+106. Gimmighoul (Roaming Form) as Golden Ticket
 107. Marowak as Mr.Bones
 108. Throh and Sawk as Acrobat
 109. Girafarig and Farigiraf as Sock and Buskin